-The U.S. Department of Energy Joint Genome Institute (DOE JGI) Ergonomics Program aims to address ergonomics risks in the laboratories.
+The DOE Joint Genome Institute (JGI) Ergonomics Program aims to address ergonomics risks in the laboratories.

 Laboratories can be unfriendly areas when it comes to ergonomics.
 Laboratory tasks can include awkward postures, precision work with hands, reaching, and bending forward.